dsonigladiator/drilldown-leaflet/README.md

 Current Status:
 - End to end drill down and drill up is working as expected
-- Need to take care of edge cases now, such as no drill down further than bottom most layer and no drill up further than top most layer
+- Edge cases such as no drill down further than bottom most layer and no drill up further than top most layer have been taken care of
-- Drill up filtering needs to be sorted out
+- Drill up filtering needs to be sorted out (might require some hard coding for middle layers in layer hierarchy)

 Developed by:
 - Divyang Soni, VJTI